-His will outlines four criteria to be used in the election of Scholars:
+The Rhodes Trust focuses on four criteria which are used in the selection of Scholars:

 - literary and scholastic attainments